Estate & Gift Tax in Oakland County

 If you are interested in planning for your loved ones, we can help you

 leave them with the most inheritance.
-With a LL.M in taxation, Attorney
+With a LL.M in taxation, Stuart

-Stuart Lee Sherman is well-equipped to assist you with planning to avoid
+Lee Sherman is well-equipped to assist you with planning to avoid costly

-state, and has the expertise you need.
-For more information about our
+taxes.
+For more information about our client-centered approach,

-contact the Oakland County estate planning attorney from The Law Offices of Stuart Lee Sherman, PC or take advantage of our
+contact the Oakland County estate planning splecialist from Stuart Lee Sherman, P.C. or take advantage of our

-free case evaluation to learn about your legal options.
+free case evaluation to learn about your options.

 I want to learn more about planning for my estate.